Fit as a Mama Bear

 Homepage link

-Increase your strength, improve your posture, and give your metabolism a boost with this back and bicep workout!
-Done in just 25 minutes, this strength workout requires only a set of dumbbells and a mini band to get the job done.
+Increase your strength, improve your posture, and give your metabolism a boost with this back and biceps workout!
+Made for females and done in just 25 minutes, this strength workout requires only a set of dumbbells and a mini band to get the job done.
 Perfect for at-home workout days.

-The back muscles are a commonly overlooked group, especially for women.
+The back muscles are a commonly overlooked group, especially for females.

 Yet, it’s these muscles that, as part of the posterior chain, help improve posture and lessen back pain the most.